-- 4.4 The student will be invited to the case conference and provided with the following information: - (a) The list of attendees of the case conference; - (b) The nature of the concern(s) raised and that the matter is being dealt with under Level 2 of this Code of Practice; - (c) That the purpose of the meeting to explore the concern regarding the student's Fitness to Study and whether it can continue to be managed at Level 2; - (d) The procedures for the meeting (which include the recommendation that the student bring a support person and that the student will be invited to respond to the concern); and - (e) Possible outcomes of the case conference. - 4.5 If the case conference determines that the student's Fitness to Study is impaired or may become impaired, the following actions may be taken: - (a) Draw up a support action plan;
+- 4.3 The notice will be sent to the Group Director Student Services who will chair a case conference.
+Relevant members of the faculty/school, Student Services and Estates team will be invited to attend.
+Subject to privacy law and professional codes of confidentiality, the student will also receive a copy of the notice. - 4.4 The student will be invited to the case conference and provided with the following information: - (a) The list of attendees of the case conference.
+Any subsequent changes to the attendees will be communicated to the student prior to the case conference; - (b) The nature of the concern(s) raised and that the matter is being dealt with under Level 2 of this Support to Study Code; - (c) That the purpose of the meeting to explore the concern regarding the student's Fitness to Study and whether it can continue to be managed at Level 2; - (d) The procedures for the meeting (which include the recommendation that the student bring a support person and that the student will be invited to respond to the concern); and - (e) Possible outcomes of the case conference. - 4.5 The case conference attendees may uphold or dismiss some or all of the concerns raised.
+If the case conference attendees determine that the student's Fitness to Study is impaired or may become impaired, the following actions may be taken: - (a) Draw up a support action plan with conditions or a revised support action plan with conditions; - (b) Recommend that the student undertake a specific medical assessment of their Fitness to Study; - (c) Recommend that the student take a voluntary leave of absence; - (d) Referral of the case to Level 3: Serious or Persistent Concern.
+Following the case conference, the student may provide additional information to the case conference attendees within 24 hours of the case conference taking place. - 4.6 The outcome of the case conference and associated reasons will be sent to the student no more than 5 working days after the case conference has taken place. - 4.7 If the student does not agree to take a leave of absence or does not proceed with the recommended action, the matter may be treated as a Level 3: Serious or Persistent Concern. - 5 Procedure Level 3: Serious or Persistent Concern - 5.1 Level 3 of the Support to Study Code should be used where there is ongoing concern following Level 1 or 2, or where there is serious or significant concern about a student's health, wellbeing, behaviour, safety, or ability to study.
+Where there are serious concerns regarding risk to the health and safety of the student or where there is a perceived threat or serious risk to the student or others, cases may be referred directly to Level 3, without going through Level 1 or 2. - 5.2 A concern will be treated as serious or persistent if:

-To be monitored by the faculty or school and the Student Relations Manager, setting out how the matter is to be dealt with and any conditions to be placed on the student (for example, in relation to their behaviour or in relation to support they should seek).

-The Associate Dean will set a review date and will notify the student that if any conditions set out in the action plan are not complied with, or if there is a continuation of the same or any additional concern, these issues may result in the student's Fitness to Study being referred for further assessment under Level 3.

-- (b) Recommend that the student undertake a specific medical assessment of his or her Fitness to Study; - (c) Recommend that the student take a voluntary leave of absence;

-The student will be advised that when the agreed period of absence comes to an end and they wish to return to study, they will be asked to provide satisfactory evidence that they have overcome the original difficulties and are well enough to return to study.
-This may involve referral to University Health and Counselling.

-- (d) Referral of the case to Level 3: Serious or Persistent Concern. - 4.6 The outcome of the case conference and associated reasons will be sent to the student no more than 5 working days after the case conference has taken place. - 4.7 If the student does not agree to take a leave of absence or does not proceed with the recommended action, the matter may be treated as a Level 3: Serious or Persistent Concern.

-5 Procedure Level 3: Serious or Persistent Concern

-5.1 Level 3 of the Code of Practice should be used where there is ongoing concern following Level 1 or 2, or where there is serious or significant concern about a student's health, wellbeing, behaviour, safety, or ability to study.
-Where there are serious concerns regarding risk to the health and safety of the student or where there is a perceived threat or serious risk to the student or others, cases may be referred directly to Level 3, without going through Level 1 or 2.